About Paul Beasley-Murray

 - The Message Of The Resurrection: The Bible Speaks For Today (IVP 2000.
 Also published in the USA and translated into Burmese, Chinese, Romanian, Korean and Turkish);

 - Joy to the World: Preaching at Christmas (IVP 2005 – also available in a special OM edition in India, Nepal, Oman, Qatar, UAE, Bahrein & Kuwait)

 - Transform Your Church!
 50 very practical steps (IVP 2005)

-- A Loved One Dies: Help In The First Few Days (Baptist Union 2005; revised in 2016 amd soon to republished on Amazon both as e-book and soft-back).
+- A Loved One Dies: Help in The First Few Days (Baptist Union 2005; Revised 2016; Revised and republished by the College of Baptist Ministers, 2017.).

 - Baptism, Belonging and Breaking Bread: Preparing for Baptism (Baptist Union 2010; electronic 2nd edition PB-M Books 2020).

 Books no longer in print

 Turning the Tide: An Assessment of Baptist Church Growth in England (Bible Society, 1980) co-authored with Alan Wilkinson; Pastors under Pressure (Kingsway 1989); Dynamic Leadership (Monarch 1990; translated into Swedish); Faith & Festivity: A Guide For Worship Leaders (Monarch 1991); ; A Call To Excellence: An Essential Guide To Christian Leadership (Hodder & Stoughton 1995); and Fearless for Truth: A Personal Portrait of the Life of George Beasley-Murray (Paternoster 2002).
 He edited Mission To the World (Baptist Historical Society, 1991); Anyone For Ordination?
 (Monarch 1993); and along with others co-edited Prayers For All Peoples (Oncken 1993).